CarloAdornetto/NN-Constained-Kmeans-for-Hand-posture-recognition/README.md

 Datasets source & Data desccription at : http://www2.latech.edu/~jkanno/collaborative.htm

-In this repository:
+> ## In this repository:
-    - A Neural Network to solve the classification problem for the Labeled Marker dataset Tensorflow-Keras on Jupyter Notebook
+- A Neural Network modeling to solve the classification problem for the *Labeled Markers* dataset
+    - **Tensorflow-Keras on Jupyter Notebook**
-    - A Matlab algorithm to execute a Constrained Kmeans algorithm on the Posture dataset
+- An algorithm to execute a Constrained Kmeans algorithm on the *Postures* dataset
+    - **Matlab**

-You can find a detailed report about used methods in this repository :
+You can find a detailed report about implemented methods in this repository :